nicolaprezza/nicolaprezza.github.io/index.md

 I'm part of the **RAVEN - Research on Algorithms VENice** group at Ca' Foscari university of Venice.
 Check out [our website](https://raven-laboratory.github.io/)!

 # Selected Publications
+* Ruben Becker, Davide Cenzato, Travis Gagie, Ragnar Groot Koerkamp, Sung-Hwan Kim, Giovanni Manzini, and Nicola Prezza. *Compressing Suffix Trees by Path Decompositions*.
+To appear in the Proceedings of the 53rd International Colloquium on Automata, Languages, and Programming, **ICALP 2026**.

 * Nicola Cotumaccio, Giovanna D’Agostino, Alberto Policriti, Nicola Prezza. *Co-lexicographically Ordering Automata and Regular Languages - Part I*.
 Journal of the ACM (**JACM**). [https://dl.acm.org/doi/10.1145/3607471](https://dl.acm.org/doi/10.1145/3607471).
 Journal extension of:
 	* Nicola Cotumaccio and Nicola Prezza. *On Indexing and Compressing Finite Automata*. **SODA 2021**.